-Our Staff: The Foundation is supported by a staff of three professionals including an Executive Director, a Conservation Project Manager and a Conservation Project Coordinator.
+Our Staff: The Foundation is supported by a staff of three professionals including an Executive Director and two Conservation Project Coordinators.
 Appendix II provides curricula vitae for Foundation staff.
-The Foundation also contracts with agencies/individuals for specific support services, on an as-required basis.
+The Foundation also contracts with agencies/individuals for specific support services, on an asrequired basis.

-Our Core program utilizes income generated annually by the Atlantic Salmon Endowment Fund to financially support conservation projects in Atlantic Canada and Quebec that contribute to the achievement of healthy and sustainable wild Atlantic salmon stocks, improve community capacity, involvement and help achieve positive gains in salmon conservation.
+Our Core Program Our core program utilizes income generated annually by the Atlantic Salmon Endowment Fund to financially support conservation projects in Atlantic Canada and Quebec that contribute to the achievement of healthy and sustainable wild Atlantic salmon stocks, improve community capacity, involvement and help achieve positive gains in salmon conservation.